uzura8/server_git_deploy_tool/README.md

 # subversion deploy tool

-This script is use for deploy files by subviersion.
+This script is use for deploy files by git.

 -----------
 How to use